Art Basel Miami Beach: Art, Cocktails and Sea

 This sector is curated by Philipp Kaiser, independent curator and critic, and is produced in collaboration with local institutions, such as Bass Museum of Art.
 Held at nearby Collins Park, you can see large-scale sculptures and installations by leading and rising international artists.

 An outdoor film screening program is held at SoundScape Park.
 Films and videos are projected onto the 7,000-square-foot wall of the New World Center.

 Another special event is delivered by New York-based film curator Marian Masone, who selects a feature-length film to be screened at the Colony Theatre.

 Single-magazine stands or collective booths display art publications from around the world.
 Editors and publishers of the magazines attend the show and contribute to presentations in the Conversations sector: a series of lectures and discussions.

 This sector offers a series of lectures and discussions led by prominent members of the art world.
 Conversations focus on topics relevant to the global contemporary artscape.
 Dialogue panels presented by eminent art practitioners, scholars, lawyers, gallerists and architects offer listeners unique and informed views on producing, collecting, and exhibiting art.

-The box office for the 2018 is not yet open, but if you are wondering about the costs, the previous edition of the show had Day tickets for 60$ (50$ if purchased online) and Permanent Tickets, which give you access for the whole week, at 130$ (120$ if purchased online).
+The box office for the 2019 is open.
+Ff you are wondering about the costs, the previous edition of the show had Day tickets for 70$ (65$ if purchased online) and Permanent Tickets, which give you access for the whole week, at 1550$ (145$ if purchased online).

 Art Basel also offers several other ticket combinations which will allow you to save money depending on your needs and length of stay.
 Tickets are available online and upon arrival and can be purchased directly on the East side of the Miami Beach Convention Center (Washington Avenue).